drehimself/laravel-ecommerce-example/readme.md

 1. Clone the repo and `cd` into it
 1. `git checkout f4f651a8a35ebb2ff38ba15771fd65c93051f942`
 1. Follow the rest of the steps above.
 Instead of `php artisan ecommerce:install`, migrate and seed the normal way with `php artisan migrate --seed`

+## npm run prod
+when you run npm run prod
+1. git move all your changes in public into server
+1. but your results in public_html and you need to copy them when you changes vuejs files
+1. so you need to overwrite them with laravel.bat
+1. by running  ./laravel.bat